Nikon D5100 vs Pentax K-1 II

 Travel and landscape photographers will find it useful that the K-1 II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The K-1 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the D5100 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D5100 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D5100 was succeeded by the Nikon D5200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Pentax websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D5100 and the Pentax K-1 II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.